-If you earn little income, an RRSP should be a low priority, largely because there are no tax savings.
-Many low-income Canadians will actually gain less than they think from making RRSP contributions, particularly as they get older.
+If you earn little income, an RRSP should be a low priority, mainly because there are no tax savings.
+Many low-income Canadians will gain less than they think from making RRSP contributions, particularly as they get older.

 For instance, those who expect to receive the federal Guaranteed Income Supplement (GIS) when they retire should probably think twice about RRSPs.

-GIS is currently available to Canadians earning less than $18,240 per year, and for couples with joint incomes under $24,096 (if your spouse/common-law partner receives the full Old Age Security pension).
+GIS is currently available to Canadians earning less than $18,240 per year and couples with combined incomes under $24,096 (if your spouse/common-law partner receives the full Old Age Security pension).

 However, extra income from RRSPs counts against GIS, as it adds to your total income.
 The amount you receive from GIS would be reduced by 50 cents for every dollar of retirement income above the threshold.

-If your income is less than $18,240 and you are able to put a little bit away for retirement, investing in a TFSA may be a better alternative to save in this scenario.
-Drawing on your TFSA won't count against your GIS when you withdraw.
+If your income is less than $18,240 and you can put a little bit away for retirement, investing in a tax-free savings account (TFSA) may be a better alternative to save in this scenario.
+Drawing on your TFSA won’t count against your GIS when you withdraw.